splunk/public-o11y-docs/gdi/opentelemetry/components/loadbalancingexporter.rst

     :header-rows: 1
     :widths: 50 50

-    * - routing_key
+    * - Routing key
-      - used for
+      - Used for
     * - ``service``
-      - logs, spans, metrics
+      - Logs, spans, metrics
     * - ``traceID``
-      - logs, spans
+      - Logs, spans
     * - ``resource``
-      - metrics
+      - Metrics
     * - ``metric``
-      - metrics
+      - Metrics

 By default, the routing mechanism is ``traceID`` for traces and ``service`` for metrics.